JishnuS420/CSP-tri1/_posts/2023-04-05-AP_computers_networks.md

 > Watch both Daily videos for 4.2

 - Complete the network activity, summarize your understanding of fault tolerance.
+1st Video for 4.2 Practice:

+1. Yes, it is fault tolerant because even if one path goes down, you can communicate with the other ones due to the other connections it has
+2. No, it isn't fault tolerant because there was only one path to F so if one wire goes down F is also cut off from the rest of the computers
+3. No, it isn't fault tolerant because there is only one path connecting A and G and without G, A can't communicate with the rets of the computers

+2nd Video for 4.2 Practice:
+1. C
+2. A, the internet is an fault tolerant network where devices can communicate with each other even if one path is down, there are multiple paths that can be used to transport information from one computer to another computer so information can be sent even if one path is down while its being repaired.
+The more paths a unit has, the more it would cost.

 ### Parallel and Distributed Computing